- Project leader(s): Dhouha KbaierSoraya Kouadri MostéfaouiAnnemarie Kane

 - Dates: October 2021 to September 2023

-Dhouha had the opportunity to present this research at the HETL 2023 conference in Aberdeen.
-The presentation slides and abstract are available under ‘Related Resources’ below.
+Dhouha had the opportunity to present this research at the HETL 2023 conference in Aberdeen and at ICTLE 2023 conference in Copenhagen.
+The presentations slides and abstracts are available under ‘Related Resources’ below.

 Related Resources: